-- Four electives minimum (one in history, one in philosophy, one in literature/representation, one in your target foreign language literature).
+- Four seminars minimum (one in history, one in philosophy, one in literature, one in your target foreign language literature).
 These specialized seminars allow COL majors to shape their COL major around a particular interest

 - One semester abroad most often in Europe, Israel, or in a country where your selected foreign language is spoken, in the spring of your sophomore year

-- One senior thesis or essay that, along with the specialized seminars, allows COL students to further shape their major along their own interests.
+- One senior thesis or essay, which, along with the specialized seminars, allows COL students to further shape their major along their own interests.

 Life in COL. The College of Letters attempts to integrate the social and intellectual lives of its members by inviting guest lecturers and by providing opportunities for students and faculty to meet such guests (and one another) informally.
 There are also informal social gatherings in the College of Letters library on a regular basis.
 The structure of the College of Letters and the smallness of its classes bring about a close rapport between tutors and students and a lively and continuing dialogue among students of different classes.